By Madison Grimm

 Three-dimensional (3-D) techniques require the service provider to be aware of their surroundings – looking up, down and all around – during pest management service inspections, rather than simply looking at the floor as they walk to check each trap on their facility map.
 Utilizing this technique, pest control technicians are more likely to identify underlying issues, such as entry points or food sources, that could contribute to a pest problem.
 This technique is driven by the philosophy that anticipating and determining the source of the pest problem, instead of solely treating the existing issue, will help eliminate future pest pressures.

-Three-dimensional inspection techniques can also be applied to conversations with clients.
+Three-dimensional inspection techniques are also applicable to client conversations.
 Copesan service providers are skilled in listening to what the client is not saying.
 Where in the conversation is the client hesitating?
 Are they alluding to another issue that may be contributing to pest issues?
-This could be anything from the client mentioning a leaking machine, to pointing out a lack of employee cooperation with new sanitation policies.
+This could be anything from mentioning a leaking machine, to indicating a lack of employee cooperation with sanitation policies.

-The goal is to help our clients correct those issues, and work with them to create a strategy for fixing conditions or ongoing issues that could lead to pest problems.
+The goal is to help clients correct issues, and strategize on how to fix conditions that could lead to problems.
 In using these techniques, Copesan service providers take a proactive approach to pest management, as opposed to a reactive one.
 Utilizing this technique separates good pest management professionals (PMPs) from great PMPs.

 Why is it crucial to have service providers who value the importance of these techniques?

 Service providers who understand the importance of 3-D inspection techniques provide exceptional service.
-The quality of a pest management program is enhanced through the application of these techniques.
+The application of 3-D techniques enhances the quality of a pest management program.

 This is where 3-D inspections become even more important.
 To both answer these questions and control the issue, the service provider should be looking for sanitation issues, potential pest entry points and food sources.
-Once those are determined, the provider should then develop a strategy with the client to reduce pest pressures and control any existing issues.
+Once conditions are determined, the next step is to develop a strategy with the client to reduce pest pressures and control any existing issues.

-What is Copesan’s pest management program and how are 3-D inspection techniques integrated into it?
+What is Copesan’s pest management program?
+How does it integrate 3-D inspection techniques into the program?

-Three-dimensional inspection techniques are cohesive with the Integrated Pest Management (IPM) philosophy at Copesan, the thought process that drives our pest management programs.
-IPM, the industry best practice approach that exhausts all non-chemical methods of control prior to considering the use of pest management materials, is built on the idea of a thorough inspection.
+Three-dimensional inspection techniques are cohesive with the Integrated Pest Management (IPM) philosophy driving our pest management programs at Copesan.
+IPM is the industry best practice approach that exhausts all non-chemical methods of control prior to considering the use of pest management materials.
+Thorough inspection is the foundation of the IPM approach.
 Our goal is to provide long-term solutions by locating the source of the problem and not just implementing a temporary fix.

 To ensure these techniques and the greater pest management program see success, service providers and clients must have open communication.
 At Copesan, we strive to develop partnerships with our clients, in which we work together to prevent pest issues.
-This partnership ensures the client addresses any concerns on their end and additionally provides the client with control in their pest management situation.
-When clients are involved in their pest management solutions, they receive higher-quality service because it is catered to their individual needs.
-We encourage all clients to talk to their PMPs during each visit and voice any concerns they have, no matter how minor.
-Copesan service providers love talking about all things pest-related and want to work with our clients to develop a plan that suits them.
+This partnership ensures the client addresses any concerns and additionally provides the client with control in their pest management situation.
+Clients who are involved in their pest management solutions tend to receive higher-quality service because they’re specifically catered to their needs.
+We encourage all clients to talk to their PMPs during each visit and voice any concerns, no matter how minor.
+Copesan service providers love talking all things pest and want to work with clients to develop a fitting plan.